lightning/bolts/07-routing-gossip.md

     * [`33`:`bitcoin_key_2`]

 ### Requirements

+The creating node MUST set `chain_hash` to the 32-byte hash that uniquely identifies the chain the channel was opened within.
+For the Bitcoin blockchain, the `chain_hash` value MUST be (encoded in hex):
+`000000000019d6689c085ae165831e934ff763ae46a2a6c172b3f1b60a8ce26f`.

 The creating node MUST set `short_channel_id` to refer to the confirmed funding transaction as specified in [BOLT #2](02-peer-protocol.md#the-funding_locked-message).
 The corresponding output MUST be a